precice/precice.github.io/pages/community/precice-workshop-2023.md

 Having offered [preCICE 2022](precice-workshop-2022.html) and [preCICE 2021](precice-workshop-2021.html) online, we are now looking forward to meeting our community again in person, similarly to [preCICE 2020](precice-workshop-2020.html).
 The event itself will take place at the [LRZ](https://www.lrz.de/english/) building ([Boltzmannstr.
 1](https://www.openstreetmap.org/search?query=Boltzmannstr.%201%20Garching#map=19/48.26176/11.66999)) and the social events will take place in the town of Garching.

-As of December 2022, there are no particular Corona-related regulations anymore in Munich, while there is a recommendation of using masks in the public transportation.
+As of January 2023, there are no particular Corona-related regulations anymore in Munich, while there is a recommendation of using masks in the public transportation.
 Follow the latest updates in the [official portal of the City of Munich](https://stadt.muenchen.de/infos/corona-fallzahlen-muenchen) (in German).

 ### Collaborating hotels